lucapette/website/content/writing/my-programming-principles.md

 the reason why the quote "in theory, there's no difference between theory and practice.
 In practice, there is" is so apt for programming.
 The harder is the problem you're trying to solve, the stronger is this tension.
 You want to make sure it's a positive tension.
-Here's how I apply this principle:
+Here's what I do:

 - I write a small prototype
 - I write a chunk of the design doc